16th Rifle Division: Formation

 The 16th Lithuanian Rifle Division was created on 18 December 1941.
 The decision to form it was made by the State Defense Committee, following requests by the Central Committee of the Communist Party of Lithuania and the LSSR's government.
-It was decided that it would be formed in the Moscow Military District, in the city of Balakhna, Nizhny Novgorod Oblast.
+It was decided that it would be formed in the Moscow Military District, in Balakhna, Gorky Oblast.
 Personnel came from remnants of the 184th Rifle Division (former 29th Rifle Corps), the Lithuanians that were longtime inhabitants of Russia and any Lithuanian-speaking refugees that had fled Lithuania after the German invasion.
 However, out of 23,000 refugees from Lithuania, 15,000 of them were Jewish.
-Lithuanians born in Russia and Russians born in Lithuania were drafted into the division, because there was insufficient numbers of Lithuanians to form a division.
+Lithuanians born in Russia and Lithuanian-born Russians were drafted into the division, because there was insufficient numbers of Lithuanians to form a division.
 The officers were recruited from among the Vilnius Infantry Academy's graduates, who the Soviet government immediately evacuated following the beginning of the German invasion to Novokuznetsk, Kemerovo Oblast.

 Throughout 1942, the division was being formed and trained, still located in the Moscow Military District.
 In December 1942, the division was made part of the Bryansk Front.
 Thereafter, it was part of the Central Front.